 AN “ATHLETIC HEART”

 This isn’t a lab, but a vital sign and it’s more important than any of the above.
 Just because your heart rate is slow (<60 beats per minute) doesn’t necessarily mean you’re physically fit and therefore your heart is extra healthy.
 When you’re not feeding your body adequately, over time your muscles deteriorate and your heart is a muscle.
 So your low heart rate could actually be telling you how much your body is suffering and this is one way it’s compensating.
 Other ways (among other things) might be lower body temperature so you’re always cold, low blood pressure so you’re lightheaded, and low blood sugar leaving you lightheaded, shaky, and not able to think.
-If you’ve been cutting calories and starving yourself, your body has increased vagal tone which is the reason why we see some of theses changes in your vital signs.
-To test if you have an athletic heart vs a starved heart your doctor can have you walk across the room.
+To test if your low heart rate is because you have an athletic heart vs a starved heart your doctor can have you exert energy in some way.
+An easy way to do this is to walk about 10 feet, turn around and walk back.
 If your pulse increases (usually by 1.5x or 2x the rate it was when you were resting) then you do not have an athletic heart.
-An athlete’s heart would hardly know the difference between resting and walking vs a starved heart that has to work a lot harder when subjected to the exertion of walking across the room.
+If your heart was strong and healthy, it would hardly know the difference between resting and walking.
+A starved heart on the other hand has to work a lot harder when subjected to very mild exertion like walking a short distance.

 I hope this was helpful if you are in recovery or if you have a loved one that is in recovery.
 And if you are a health care provider, dietitian or any other health professional, I hope this was informative as well and a stepping off point to continue learning and reading!
 I 100% believe that anyone can find complete healing whether you’ve been struggling with an eating disorder for decades or are struggling with yo-yo dieting and disordered eating and exercise patterns.
 Everyone deserves to get the support they need <3